pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ## System requirements

-__switchbank__ has no special installation requirements.
+__signalk-switchbank__ has no special installation requirements.

 Relay switch bank modules which are to be operated by the plugin must respond to NMEA 2000 PGN 127502 (Switch Bank Control) messages.

 ## Installation

-Download and install __switchbank__ using the "Appstore" menu option in your Signal K Node server console.
+Download and install __signalk-switchbank__ using the "Appstore" menu option in your Signal K Node server console.
 The plugin can also be obtained from the
 [project homepage](https://github.com/preeve9534/signalk-switchbank)
 and installed using